 There are no true origins of Christmas.
 Because Christmas as we know it is the fruit of millennia of cultural and religious stratifications.
-Yet trying to reconstruct how all of this came about can help us understand something about who we are and where we come from.
+Yet trying to reconstruct how all of this came about can help us understand who we are and where we come from.
 Let’s start with the fateful date, December 25.

 What is unique about December 25?

 There are two critical dates throughout the year :

 - that of the longest day, the Summer Solstice, which falls on June 21;